priyanshu528priya/PAL/README.md

 ## Code

-The folder CELDM and PAL contains the code for the proposed model.
+The folder PAL contains the code for the proposed model.

 ## Dataset Access Request